whisthq/whist/main-webserver/docs/index.rst

 ..
-Fractal documentation main file, created by sphinx-quickstart on Mon Apr 12 16:38:37 2021.
+Fractal Webserver documentation main file, created by sphinx-quickstart on Mon Apr 12 16:38:37 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.